muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 A **Kit** by itself would represent an anonymous or structural type, but when wrapped with a **Duo** providing a name, it represents a nominal type.

+A **Kit** value is also characterized by a *tuple* of the relational model of data but that its collection of attributes is ordered rather than unordered.
+For the usage of a **Kit** to represent a *tuple*, the set of attribute names of a **Kit** is called its *heading*, and the corresponding attribute assets are called its *body*.

+With respect to the relational model of data, a *heading* represents a predicate, for which each *attribute name* is a free variable, and a *tuple* as a whole represents a derived proposition, where the corresponding attribute asset values substitute for the free variables;
+however, any actual predicate/etc is defined by the context of a *tuple* value and a *tuple* in isolation explicitly does not represent any proposition in particular.

+The canonical way to represent the concept of a *tuple* that has ordered attributes is to use integral names; to be specific, the attribute name consisting of just the character code point 0 would mark the first ordered attribute, the name consisting of just the code point 1 would mark the second, and so on; this can be repeated up to 32 "positional" names whose names would correspond to non-printing Unicode code points and would alphabetically sort correctly and prior to any normal text-like attribute names like `name` or `age`; said first 32 would likewise be distinct in appearance from all regular printable numbers used as attribute names.

 The intended use of the **Kit** possrep is to represent a value expression node for selecting at runtime a value of any of the other discrete heterogeneous collection types where their assets are defined by